 The Doccly approach is a non-traditional one.
 We see document automation as one part of the bigger picture of office automation.
 Our technical and business experience allows us to implement full solutions.
 Not only document automation.

 Our clients often have very complex requirements.
-We help them when they're just starting out in document automation, or when they have a project they need rescued.
+We help them when they are just starting in document automation, or when they have a project they need to be rescued.
 We have decades of experience in document automation solutions development and implementation.

 How to start